damoonrashidi/damoonrashidi-me/posts/waluigi-represents-all-of-us.md

 <sup>TM</sup> needs to be updated as well, only to be kept in parity with the
 original feature that spawned it, otherwise people won't use it.
-But the Diagram Filters aren't applicable to Images, so new Image Filters need to be derived, only for a feature that wasn't really needed in the first place.
-We've kept going, so we need to keep going.
+But the Diagram Filters aren't applicable to Images, so new Image Filters need to be derived, only for a feature that wasn't really justified in the first place.
+We've kept going so much that we need to keep going.

 I'd go as far as saying that features should even be their own [eigenvalue](https://en.wikipedia.org/wiki/Eigenvalues_and_eigenvectors), so